RasaHQ/rasactl/README.md

 ### Deploy Rasa X in one of the public cloud providers

-The following example shows how to deploy Rasa X in one of the public cloud provider.
-In the example GCP (Google Cloud Platform) is used.
+The following example shows how to deploy Rasa X in one of the major cloud providers.
+In the example, GCP (Google Cloud Platform) is used.

 1. Create a VM with Linux, details information on how to create a VM you can find [here](https://cloud.google.com/compute/docs/instances/create-start-instance).
 2. [Install rasactl.](#installation)